benabraham/honzajavorek.cz/content/2020-10-24_phones-are-cars-of-our-age.md

 Maybe the cars will be powered by electricity, but they're going to stay as a crucial enabler.
 Many of our needs will move on-line, we'll stay at home a lot more, but cars will be the thing which will make them happen in the real world.
 Instead of people using cars to commute, more and more things will get delivered by cars directly to their homes, possibly widening the range of places with more opportunities than before.
 Possibly making even more people wealthier.

 How many people will need to own a private car in such an environment?
 Who knows, depends on how effective public transport, car rentals, and car-sharing will become.
 Will private cars become more expensive?
 Will they become yachts for weekend trips?
-Will driving license turn into something people only have for fun, similar to Yachtmaster?
+Will a driving license turn into something people only have for fun, similar to Yachtmaster?

 ## Backlash